Chacha72-research/BairdAugustineCode/README.md

 Hey everyone!
 My name is Charan, an incoming Information Management and Statistics sophomore at UC Santa Cruz.
 With the help of Python, Yahoo Finance, and Google Sheets, I’m developing a project that compiles valuation information on the public SaaS (Software as a Service) landscape to help investors value private SaaS firms.
 (172+ Public SaaS companies!!)
-Public trends in public companies are usually a big indicator of how much value a new and upcoming private SaaS firm can create.
+Public trends in publicly traded SaaS companies are usually a big indicator of how much value a new and upcoming private SaaS firm can create.

-I want to leverage data science, machine learning, and corporate valuation principles such as the discounted cash flow model to create a valuable tool in this project.
+I want to leverage data science, machine learning, and corporate valuation principles such as the discounted cash flow model, to create a valuable tool to investors in this project.

-This project involves data collection, analysis, and using the information I collected to create a "partial" Discounted Cash Flow Analysis machine learning model, helping investors take out assumptions when valuing businesses.
+This project involves data collection, analysis of the whole SaaS industry based on this datga, and using the information I collected to create a "partial" Discounted Cash Flow Analysis machine learning model, helping investors take out assumptions in forecasting cash flows when valuing businesses.
+The DCF model is one of the most important valuation principles, and I hope to leverage that in this project.
 More information inside my code notebooks!

 Here’s an overview of everything I’ve done!
 (So far!)